GuicoRM/Final-Project-DE2/README.md

 - **Keypad**

-    The main different hardware module we have introduced on this topic is the keypad.
+    The main different hardware module we have introduced on this topic is the **keypad**.

     It consists on several push button connected between them by **ROWS** and **COLUMNS**, in our case we have 4 ROWS and 3 COLUMNS.